 - In step 13, the UE receives a PDU Session Establishment Accept message, which indicates to UE that the requested MA PDU session was successfully established.
 This message includes the ATSSS rules for the MA PDU session, which were derived by SMF.
 If the ATSSS -LL functionality is supported for the PDU Session, the SMF may include the addressing information of PMF in the UPF into the Measurement Assistance Information.
 If the MPTCP functionality is supported for the MA PDU Session, the SMF shall include the "MPTCP link-specific multipath" addresses/prefixes of the UE and the MPTCP proxy information.
-If the MPQUIC functionality is supported for the MA PDU Session, the SMF shall include the "MPQUIC link-specific multipath" addresses/prefixes of the UE and the MPQUIC proxy information.
+If the single or multiple MPQUIC-IP/MPQUIC-UDP/MPQUIC-E functionalities is supported for the MA PDU Session, the SMF shall include the "MPQUIC link-specific multipath" addresses/prefixes of the UE and the corresponding MPQUIC proxy information.

 - After step 18 in Figure 4.3.2.2.1-1, if the SMF was informed in step 2 that the UE is registered over both accesses, then the SMF initiates the establishment of user-plane resources over non-3GPP access too.
 The SMF sends an Namf_Communication_N1N2MessageTransfer to the AMF including N2 SM Information and indicates to AMF that the N2 SM Information should be sent over non-3GPP access.
 Namf_Communication_N1N2MessageTransfer does not include an N1 SM Container for the UE because this was sent to UE in step 13.
 After this step, the two N3 tunnels between the PSA and RAN/AN are established.